-How to dynamically change the fill color of a Think-Cell chart :
+In this tutorial, we will show you how to dynamically change the fill color of a think-cell chart based on data in Excel.

 Step 1.
 Highlight your Excel data and insert a Think-Cell chart